Independent Control of Multiple Channels in Metasurface Devices: Other illustrative examples

+To avoid performance deterioration between the two perfect-absorption angles, one can impose more requirements on the metasurface performance, defining additional angles of perfect absorption.
+Here, we add one more objective in the optimization, enforcing perfect absorption at $\theta=\pm45^\circ$, as shown in the right of \ref{fig:schematics_multichannel_absorbers}(five-port perfect absorber).
+The optimal surface impedance for five-port perfect absorber is shown in \ref{fig: surface_impedance_multichannel_absorber} (red curves).
+One can see from Fig.~\ref{fig:absorptivity_multichannel_absorber}(red curve) that, after ensuring full absorption at $\theta=\pm45^\circ$, the device acts as a near-perfect absorber ($A>99\%$) at all angles between $\theta=-80^\circ$ and $\theta=+80^\circ$.
+Figure~\ref{fig:scattering_harmonics_multichannel_absorber} shows the excited Floquet harmonics of the five-port perfect absorber for incidences from different directions.
+As expected, different sets of evanescent modes are generated at the three incident angles.
+The implementation of such impedance sheet with both resistance and reactance parts can be done using the impedance control methods introduced in \cite{wang2018extreme}.

-From the physical point of view, this structure realizes multiple-angle perfect absorption by engineering strong spatial dispersion in the metasurface.
+From the physical point of view, this structure realizes multiple-angle perfect absorption by engineering spatial dispersion in the metasurface, resulting in wide-angle metasurface absorbers.
 In contrast to earlier studies \cite{PML1998} which considered bulk metamaterials, the desired performance is achieved by proper structuring of a single material sheet, allowing simple practical realizations.
-Figure~\ref{fig:absorptivity_multichannel_absorber} shows the absorptivity of the optimized structure in the incident angle spectrum.
-The absorptivity above $80\%$ is from $\theta=-83^\circ$ to $\theta=+83^\circ$.
-One can see that if the perfect absorption is ensured for small and large incident angles, the absorptivity between these two angles is always very high.
-The performance can be improved by ensuring perfect absorption at more angles of incidence (in principle, for as many angles as desired).
-We can conclude that this technique is very useful in the design of wide-angle metasurface absorbers.